frickelzeugs/TrashStation/README.md

 MQTT connected
 ```
 If you encounter issues:
-- Verify the WiFi and MQTT settings in `FlexiBin.ino`.
+- Verify the WiFi and MQTT settings in `WasteSpot.ino`.
 - Ensure your ESP32 is in the correct boot mode (press and hold the `BOOT` button while flashing if needed).

-Once flashing is complete, your FlexiBin is ready to use! 🎉
+Once flashing is complete, your WasteSpot is ready to use! 🎉